 Q: My 12-year-old with legume allergies had only had mild reactions.
 Then recently she ate food that turned out to contain soy flour and experienced anaphylaxis.
-Could this have to do with hormonal changes, since she has only recently hit puberty?
+She has only recently hit puberty; could this have to do with hormonal changes?

 Dr. Sharma: As your daughter’s case illustrates, food allergy reactions are unpredictable, and severe reactions can still occur even if all previous reactions have been mild.

 That may be related to increased risk-taking, independence in decision-making, and peer pressure at this stage of life.
-I’d recommend the article “Food Allergy Meets the Teenage Brain” for more on the age considerations.
+I’d recommend the Allergic Living article “Food Allergy Meets the Teenage Brain” for more on the age considerations.

 Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
 He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
 He co-authors “The Food Allergy Experts” column in Allergic Living’s E-Magazine.Submit a Question View all posts by this medical expert.